Maosef/AI_content_moderation/README.md

 # Docker Deployment Guide

-This guide explains how to containerize and deploy the Confluence Sanitizer Gradio application.
+This guide explains how to containerize and deploy the Sanitizer demo application.

 ## Quick Start